 Director of Compliance and Quality AssuranceEmail Dawn

 Dawn Walls is the Director of Compliance and Quality Assurance for Healing Bridges, a position in which she has been in since 2016.
 Ms. Walls provides compliance oversight to all of the internal departments as well as establishes credentialing for all licensed providers.
 She has been with the agency since February 1993.
 Before attaining her current role, she held many different positions within the agency.
 She was an Intensive Case Manager from 1993 to 1996 and a Resource Coordination Supervisor & Targeted Case Management Supervisor from 1996 to 2016.
 Walls graduated from the University of Pittsburgh with a Bachelor of Arts degree in Criminal Justice.
-When not working, Walls enjoys spending time with her family and traveling.
+When not working, she enjoys spending time with her family and traveling.

 James M. Ponce, M.Ed., LPC, NCC, C-CTP, C-DBT

 James Ponce is the Outpatient Clinical Director for Healing Bridges.
 Ponce oversees the clinical operations of the counseling department and ensures best practices are being followed for high-quality service delivery.
 As an experienced behavioral health professional, he loves to work with diverse individuals and utilizes evidenced-based therapeutic interventions to help his clients.
 He strives to provide influential leadership at Healing Bridges, while maintaining a caseload to further hone his clinical skills.